- What have we missed?

 Yes, The Artesia Home Owners Association (AHOA), with the assistance of a professional community manager, has been created.
 A resident Board of Managers executive is responsible for ensuring all common areas are maintained to a high standard, including year-round maintenance of pathways, landscaping, water features, community amenities and the irrigation and rainwater management system.
-The AHOA fee per homeowner is currently $152.50 per month.
+The AHOA fee per homeowner is effective March 1, 2018 is $172.00 + GST per month.

 - What are the Architectural and Landscape Design Guidelines?

 To maintain the overall quality of the community and protect your investment, we’ve created Architectural and Landscape Design Guidelines to which every homeowner and builder must adhere.
 For more details, please click the below links to download the full Architectural & Landscape Guidelines.